We Analyzed the Future Direction of American Express Company (AXP), Here is What We Found

 Goldman, on the other hand, stated in their research note that they expect to see AXP reach a price target of $225, previously predicting the price at $185.
 The rating they have provided for AXP stocks is “Buy” according to the report published on July 06th, 2021.

-During the last 5 trading sessions, AXP fell by -6.22%, which changed the moving average for the period of 200-days by +62.40% in comparison to the 20-day moving average, which settled at $168.36.
-In addition, American Express Company saw 34.65% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AXP rose by +1.86%, which changed the moving average for the period of 200-days by +70.18% in comparison to the 20-day moving average, which settled at $169.45.
+In addition, American Express Company saw 43.23% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading